Soberia/bypasshub/README.md

 <span id="OCSERV_IPV6">OCSERV_IPV6</span>                             | string | The IPv6 address to allocate to the `OpenConnect` container.
 This address must be in [`IPV6_SUBNET`](#IPV6_SUBNET) range.
 <span id="OCSERV_IPV6_SUBNET">OCSERV_IPV6_SUBNET</span>               | string | The `OpenConnect` VPN server's IPv6 network address.
 This address must be in [`IPV6_SUBNET`](#IPV6_SUBNET) range.
 <span id="OCSERV_CLIENTS_IPV6_CIDR">OCSERV_CLIENTS_IPV6_CIDR</span>   | number | The IPv6 network size that will be provided to the `OpenConnect` VPN server clients.
+<span id="ENABLE_CERTBOT_HTTP_MODE">ENABLE_CERTBOT_HTTP_MODE</span>   | switch | Enables the `Certbot`'s `standalone` mode for generating the TLS certificate.
+The generated certificate is not a wildcard certificate and when the SNI values change, a new certificate will be generated as well and replace the old one.
 <span id="ENABLE_XRAY_CDN">ENABLE_XRAY_CDN</span>                     | switch | Enables the `Xray-core` proxy server to work behind the CDN.
 <span id="ENABLE_XRAY_SUBSCRIPTION">ENABLE_XRAY_SUBSCRIPTION</span>   | switch | Enables the `Xray-core` clients to access the configs by a subscription URL.
 Only authorized users have access to the subscription by providing their credentials.
 <span id="NGINX_LOG_PURGE_INTERVAL">NGINX_LOG_PURGE_INTERVAL</span>   | number | The interval in seconds that `NGINX` logs would be cleared.
 The value of `0`, keeps the logs forever.
+<span id="CERTBOT_RENEWAL_LEFT_DAYS">CERTBOT_RENEWAL_LEFT_DAYS</span> | number | The remained days until the TLS certificate expiration.
+The generated TLS certificate is valid for 90 days and it will renew automatically after the remained days to the expiration date specified by this parameter have crossed.
+The value of `0`, prevents the certificate regeneration when near to expiry or when the certificate has already expired.
 <span id="OCSERV_KEY">OCSERV_KEY</span>                               | string | The optional secret key for masquerading the `OpenConnect` VPN server identity.
 <span id="ENABLE_API">ENABLE_API</span>                               | switch | Enables the [user management API](bypasshub/README.md#-api).
 <span id="ENABLE_API_UI">ENABLE_API_UI</span>                         | switch | Enables the web-based UI for interacting with the API.